 As the global population ages and life expectancy continues to inch upward, the prevalence of age-related conditions like osteopenia and osteoporosis will only increase.
 Yet, these conditions will lead to occurrence of fractures, which in their turn can markedly impact quality of life by reducing mobility as well as be prohibitively expensive to manage, especially when assisted living or long-term nursing home care is required.

-BMD is known to be improved by menopausal hormone therapy (MHT), which is generally given to ameliorate vasomotor symptoms and vaginal dryness; however, in 2005, when results from the Women’s Health Initiative trial showed increased risk of blood clots, heart disease, stroke, and breast cancer in some women taking MHT, MHT use became somewhat controversial.
+BMD is known to be improved by menopausal hormone therapy (MHT), which can be a combination of progesterone/estrogen or only estrogen therapy, is generally given to ameliorate vasomotor symptoms and vaginal dryness; however, in 2005, when results from the Women’s Health Initiative trial showed increased risk of blood clots, heart disease, stroke, and breast cancer in some women taking MHT, MHT use became somewhat controversial.
 Since that time, medical organizations including the Endocrine Society have issued statements indicating their consensus that, for most healthy, recently menopausal women, MHT is safe to use for a period of within 10 years of menopause.
 Such organizations have also stipulated that MHT should be individualized, taking into consideration such factors as quality of life priorities as well as the degree of each woman’s personal risk.

 Hot News Flash